ZhangYaxu/codecrete-sqlms/src/main/resources/templates/README.md

 **Build Service**: Search the specified source path for the configured root source directory.
 Then recursively search to the specified directory depth for all sql scripts with the configured file extension.
-Future versions will then interpret all sql scripts for syntax errors and execute them to the specified schema.
+Future versions will then interpret all sql scripts for syntax errors and execute them on the specified schema.

 ---

-**Boilerplate Service**: Use freemarker templates to generate database table, stored procedure, function and trigger creation scripts.
+**Boilerplate Service**: Use freemarker templates and the properly annotated entity classes to generate database table, stored procedure, function and trigger creation scripts.
 The generated code is designed to work in conjunction with the codecrete-orm framework including adding audit tables and limiting all access to the database to an api of stored routines for security and speed.

 ---